Hello Daydreamers!

 Depending on the Cricut you own, you’ll have different options to load your materials.
 Click “On Mat” 12×12 in and click on “Confirm.”

-As you can see, we have four different mats, so we’ll have to prepare mats, load, and unload four times!
+As you can see, we have four different mats, so we’ll have to prepare them, load them, and unload them four times!

 Don’t worry, though; this project goes super fast!